2013 Tapuah Junction stabbing: Palestinian leadership

 Fatah's military wing, the Al-Aqsa Martyrs' Brigades, took responsibility for the attack, reportedly describing it as revenge for the deaths of Palestinian men Afafat Jaradat and Maysara Abu Hamdiya while in Israeli custody.
 Some, however, believe the attacker worked alone in an attempt to clear his family's name after his brother was accused of collaborating with Israel.

 The Palestinian Mujahideen movement, an Islamist offshoot of Fatah, also congratulated the perpetrator of the attack.
 The movement's spokesman Abu-Omar wrote on its website: "We welcome any act of resistance against this corrupt enemy ...
 [The stabbing is a] natural response to the occupation's aggression and its continuous attacks on all things Palestinian in the West Bank."

 Assailant's family

 Salam Zaghal's father said: "It was destiny, and we take pride in him as a family.
 What he did is a duty for all Palestinians living with the aggression of the army and settlers".
-Israeli authorities suspect that the killing might have been an attempt to clear the family name, after the assistant's brother was accused of spying for Israel by the Palestinian authorities.
-The family denied this allegation.
+Israeli authorities suspect that the killing might have been an attempt to clear the family name, after Salam's brother, Abdulfattah, was convicted of spying for Israel by the Palestinian authorities; after having spent one year in Abdulfattah's 10 year sentence had been commuted "out of mercy for the impoverished family".
+Abdulfattah maintained that he had been wrongly accused, and the family denied any connection between his conviction and Salam's actions.